I was driven by emotions: Nkechi Blessing apologises to JIde Kosoko

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-She also noted that she has nothing but love for TAMPAN, its elders and members.
+She also noted that she had nothing but love for TAMPAN, its elders and members.

 "The last couple of days has been of mixed feelings, anger, concern, disbelief, shock, and confusion.
 I did not get why TAMPAN directed their members not to work with me because there is nowhere that I spoke against TAMPAN, respected elders and colleagues who are their members."